Global Campus Europe

 25 years and counting

 The EMA Programme is the longest running master’s programme in the Global Campus.
 Established in 1997, it is a unique example of inter-university cooperation.
-Through its network of 43 universities it has cultivated the expert human rights and democratisation knowledge and tools to thousands of graduates from all over the world.
+Through its network of 43 leading universities, the programme has cultivated expert knowledge in human rights and democratisation and developed practical skills in thousands of graduates from all across the world.

 Our students are taught by leading academics from over 43 participating universities, experts and representatives of international organisations and NGOs.